Whinchat: Taxonomy and systematics

 This species represents a fairly basal divergence of the genus Saxicola.
 It retains the supercilium found in many Muscicapidae but lost in the more derived Saxicola species such as the European stonechat or African stonechat (S. torquatus).
 As with other species of Saxicola, it was formerly considered a member of the thrush family (Turdidae), but is now placed in the Old World flycatcher family Muscicapidae.
 It, and similar thrush-like Muscicapidae species, are often called chats.

-The English name is derived from whin, the common gorse and chat referring to the nature of its calls.
-Its scientific name means "small rock-dweller", in reference to its habitat.
-Saxicola derives from Latin saxum ("rock") + incola ("dwelling"); rubetra is a Latin term for a small bird.
-No subspecies are recognised.

 Very rarely, hybridisation occurs between the whinchat and the Siberian stonechat (Saxicola maurus), with a case being reported in Finland in 1997.
 It has also been reported to hybridise with the European stonechat in western and southern Europe.